jlevy/og-equity-compensation/README.md

 obligation is to oversee the company and ensure it serves the best interests of the shareholders.
-The board typically consists of both **inside directors**, such as the CEO, other founders, or executives employed by the company, and **outside directors**, who are not involved in day-to-day workings of the company.
+The board typically consists of both **inside directors**, such as the CEO, other founders, or executives employed by the company, and **outside directors**, who are not involved in the day-to-day workings of the company.
 Many decisions around granting equity to employees are approved by the board of directors.

 🚧 This section could be expanded, and also include more legal links.